geetpurohit/DAPS/README.md

 <H1 align="center">
-    Automated Feature Enigneering and Forecasting?
+    D. A. P. S.
 </H1>

 <H5 align="center">
-    An automated predictive analytics algorithm that can feature engineer using TSFresh and forecast using SKLearn Gradient Boosting.
+     An automated pipeline that can load a database and perform data-drift analysis, visualize EDA/ETL insights, perform time-series feature engineering, train an SKLearn machine learning model, and forecast data.
 </H5>

 # Introduction

 Time series data is a collection of observations obtained through repeated measurements over time.
 It generally looks like this:
 ```